Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Data-Driven Tests and Insights

-Table \ref{casualty} shows that, depending on the survival function, the number of {\it additional lives} saved thanks to the done network would vary between 16 and 34 in Virginia Beach over a one-year period of time.
+Table \ref{casualty} shows that, depending on the survival function, the number of {\it additional lives} saved thanks to the \ML{drone} network would vary between \ML{17 and 33} in Virginia Beach over a one-year period of time.
 This is quite a striking result and is most likely an underestimate of the actual number of lives that could be saved with the drone network.
-Indeed, the above results only take into account the benefits of the drone-based reduced response time for the estimated percenatge (15\%) of opioid overdoses leading to a cardiac arrest.
-It is reasonable to assume that the reduced response time will also affect the outcomes of the overdoses not leading to a cardiac arrest.
-This is corroborated by \citeauthor{ornato2020feasibility} \cite{ornato2020feasibility} who state that: "{\it Every minute that goes by before paramedics or others can attempt resuscitation, an opiate overdose victims’ chance of survival decreases by 10 percent}" \cite{2019Burroughs,ornato2020feasibility}.
+Indeed, the above results only take into account the benefits of the drone-based reduced response time for the estimated percentage (15\%) of opioid overdoses leading to a cardiac arrest.
+It is reasonable to assume that the reduced response time will also affect the outcomes of the overdoses not leading to a cardiac arrest, as underlined by \citeauthor{ornato2020feasibility} \cite{ornato2020feasibility} who state that: "{\it Every minute that goes by before paramedics or others can attempt resuscitation, an opiate overdose victims’ chance of survival decreases by 10 percent}".